Late effects of treatment for lymphoma

 Some vaccines have small amounts of a live virus or bacteria in them.
 They are called live vaccines.
 You should not have live vaccines:

-Ask your doctor whether a vaccination is safe for you to have before having it.
+Ask your specialist doctor or nurse whether a vaccination is safe for you to have before having it.

 Pneumonia is a severe type of chest infection.
-Certain treatments for NHL can lower the number of infection fighting lymphocytes in your blood for several months.
-This can make you more likely to develop a type of pneumonia called PJP or PCP.
+Certain treatments can lower the number of lymphocytes (white blood cells that fight infection).
+This can last for several months.
+It can make you more likely to develop a type of pneumonia called PJP or PCP.

-If you are at risk your doctor will ask you to take tablets such as co-trimoxazole (Septrin®) to help prevent infection.
-You usually take them for about 3 months.
+If you are at risk, your doctor will ask you to take tablets such as to help prevent infection.
+These may be co-trimoxazole (Septrin®).
+You may need to take them for several months.
 They reduce your risk of infection until the number of lymphocytes in your blood returns to normal.

-If the feeling in your hands or feet was affected by chemotherapy, you will usually find this slowly gets better after treatment ends.
-This may take up to 2 years.
-Sometimes nerves do not fully recover and you may continue to have difficulty with fiddly tasks, such as picking up very small objects or doing up small buttons.
-People generally find these kinds of changes become less noticeable over time as they adapt and find ways of coping with them.
+Sometimes nerves do not fully recover.
+If this happens, you may continue to have difficulty with fiddly tasks.
+For example, it may be harder to pick up very small objects or do up buttons.
+Tell your doctor or nurse if this happens.
+People generally find the changes become less noticeable over time as they adapt and find ways of coping.

 The thyroid is a small gland in the front of your neck.
-It makes hormones that help to control and influence the way your body functions.
+It makes hormones that help to control and influence the way your body works.

 Some people who have radiotherapy to the neck develop changes in their thyroid gland a few years after treatment.
 The thyroid stops producing enough hormones.
 This is called an underactive thyroid or hypothyroidism.
 It can cause symptoms such as weight gain, tiredness and constipation.